jayrboy/jayrboy/README.md

     - Auto Scale and Load balancer
     - Container and Microservice

-  - Other
+  - Linux (Ubuntu)

   - Git & GitHub

   - MATLAB
-      - Artificial Intelligence
+    - Fuzzy Logic
     - Digital Image Processing

 - 💞️ I’m looking to collaborate on International Company.
 - 📫 How to reach me